willshiao/rshell/README.md

 # RShell
+- William Shiao
+- Siddhanth Sharma

-This is an shell created for CS100.
+This is a shell created for CS100.

 To run the tests, execute the test script (`tests/run_tests.sh`).